-Table 1-3: Impact Assessment Significance Classification from EPA (2022) for Landscape Effects Matrix Classification Significance EPA Significance Classification EPA (2022) Definition of Significance Major Profound An effect which obliterates sensitive characteristics.
-Major/Moderate Very significant An effect, which by its character, magnitude, duration, or intensity alters most of a sensitive aspect of the environment.
-Moderate Significant An effect, which by its character, magnitude, duration, or intensity alters a sensitive aspect of the environment.
+Tubic To, impact Tablesonien organization Catalogue and Catalogue HOIL LIA (2022) TO Landscape Linects Matrix Classification Significance EPA Significance Classification EPA (2022) Definition of Significance Major Profound An effect which obliterates sensitive characteristics.
+Major/Moderate Very Significant An effect, which by its character, magnitude, duration or intensity alters most of a sensitive aspect of the environment.
+Moderate Significant An effect, which by its character, magnitude, duration or intensity alters a sensitive aspect of the environment.
 Moderate/Minor Moderate An effect that alters the character of the environment in a manner consistent with existing and emerging baseline trends.
 Minor Slight An effect which causes noticeable changes in the character of the environment without affecting its sensitivities.
 Minor/Negligible Not Significant An effect which causes noticeable changes in the character of the environment but without significant consequences.
 Negligible Imperceptible An effect capable of measurement but without significant consequences.